liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-search-schema.md

 8. Select **OK**.

     > [!IMPORTANT]
-    > When you have created a new managed property this way, the library or list that will use the refiner must be re-crawled and re-indexed before the property will appear as an option in the refinement configuration.
+    > When you create a new managed property this way, the library or list that uses the refiner must be re-crawled and re-indexed before the property appears as an option in the refinement configuration.
 See [Request re-indexing of a document library or list](manage-search-schema.md#__ref341258429).

 ## View crawled properties and managed properties
 <a name="__toc351360843"> </a>